 Tired of lugging all your stuff out to an overcrowded beach?
 These tips will prepare you to drive on the oversand trails at some of the most beautiful beaches on cape cod.

-The resident orv section sits north of the public beach, and the non-resident orv section sits to the south and extends into chatham.
+The town of Orleans resident orv trail section sits north of the public parking lot for Nauset.
+The non-resident overland driving trails section sits to the south of the lot and extends into Chatham.

-Visit nauset beach’s orv website to order your sticker, review vehicle requirements, and access more information. orv permits at nauset are good from may 1 through april 30 the following year. rates in 2015 the rates for annual passes were:
+Visit nauset beach’s orv website to order your sticker, review vehicle requirements, and access more information. orv permits at nauset purchased from the town of Orleans are good from may 1 through april 30 the following year.

 ORV trail access at nauset is deeply impacted by nesting piping plovers.
+As in the beach access is typically shut off for ORV trail users.
 Years ago the beach would be open access all summer long, and then plover closings began closing the beach from roughly Memorial Day through Labor Day.

 it’s worth a quick check online or calling over to the beach to ensure that the beach will be open if you’re planning to get an orv sticker at nauset on your vacation.